ReceiptX/GDPI/README.md

 GDPI is a multi-tenant SaaS platform for Arizona HOAs and homeowners that uses AI to analyze garage door service quotes, detect pricing red flags, and provide educational context around fair market rates.

+## Marketing website vs. the app

+- **Mobile app (this repo root)**: The AI quote analyzer lives in the Expo app.
+  - Key files: `src/screens/AIQuoteAnalysisScreen.tsx`, `src/services/ai.ts` (AI), `src/services/ocr.ts` (photo → text).
+- **Marketing website**: A separate Next.js site lives in `website/`.
+  - It is currently a public, SEO-friendly marketing site (pricing, how-it-works, Arizona Price Index, request-demo).
+  - It does **not** currently run the AI analysis UI; if you want quote analysis on web, we can build a web app route in Next.js (and gate it behind subscription/auth).

 ## Features

 - **AI-Powered Quote Analysis**: Upload or paste quotes for instant analysis with verdict, price context, and red flags